neysimoes/sass-devtools/README.md

 ### About the Author
 Hey, my name is João Paulo, I'm 15 years old, I'm from Brazil and I'm a Front-End Developer.
-For more information access my github account.
+If you wannna see more projects access my github account.
 Clicking <a href="https://github.com/jaoz">here</a>.